visanalexandru/4PSATeamRepo/README.txt

-This repository was created for the git team exercise.
+This repository is a git exercise.

+This was added on the local branch.
+This was added on the remote branch.